stratigos/emotional-intelligence/README.md

 ### Invitation

 Maintaining a posture of invitation increases the liklihood of adoption of our values.
-We avoid attributing wrongness, judgement, or faulting when sharing our values.
-We believe a culture of high Emotional Intelligence has no need to refute any competition.
+We belive that the attribution of wrongness, judgement, or fault when sharing our values decreases the liklihood that our intentions are understood.